 Insulin types differ by how they are made, how quickly they work, when they peak, how long they last, and how much they cost.
 They include:

-- Rapid-acting insulin, which begins to work about five minutes after injection, peaks about an hour later, and continues to work for two to four hours
+- Rapid-acting insulin, begins to work about 15 minutes after injection, peaks in about 1 hour, and continues to work for 2 to 4 hours.

 - Regular or short-acting insulin, which usually gets into the bloodstream within 30 minutes of injection, peaks two to three hours after injection, and is effective for about three to six hours